-- (a) The compliance test day is the day on which the compliance test is performed. - (b) Compliance days are the days for which baselines can be calculated for the WDRU, for the purpose of conducting baseline compliance testing. - (c) Compliance excludedexclusion days are days on which WDRU load was not measurable) or is deemed to be far outside the usual for the WDRU.
-AEMO will determine, at its discretion, the compliance excludedexclusion days for a WDRU. - (d) Examples of compliance excludedexclusion days are blackout/outage, plant shutdown, scheduled maintenance, scheduled and unscheduled outages and site commissioning.
-This list is non-exhaustive.
-There may be other events that may qualify as a compliance excludedexclusion day. - (e) Each compliance excludedexclusion day will have to be approved for use by AEMO, with clear reasoning for the request provided by the DRSP.
-AEMO will also provide the DRSP with reasons for why a compliance excludedexclusion day is not approved in any rejection. - (f) Compliance days are days which: - (i) Are qualifying days for a particular baseline methodology (i.e. business days for the business day baseline methodology). - (ii) Are days on which the WDRU has not been dispatched. - (iii) Are not compliance excludedexclusion days as specified by AEMO. - (g) Each baseline methodology has a required number of compliance days required for the baseline compliance testing to be performed, as outlined in the Baseline Methodology Register. - (h) Compliance days are days immediately preceding the compliance test day, up to the required number of compliance days specified.
+- (a) The compliance test day is the day on which the compliance test is performed. - (b) Compliance days are the days for which baselines can be calculated for the WDRU, for the purpose of conducting baseline compliance testing. - (c) Compliance excluded days are days on which WDRU load was not measurable (i.e. blackout/outage) or is deemed to be far outside the usual for the WDRU (i.e. plant shutdown).
+AEMO will determine, at its discretion, the compliance excluded days for a WDRU. - (d) Compliance days are days which: - (i) Are qualifying days for a particular baseline methodology (i.e. weekdays for the weekday baseline methodology). - (ii) Are days on which the WDRU has not been dispatched. - (iii) Are not compliance excluded days as specified by AEMO. - (e) Each baseline methodology has a minimum number of compliance days required for the baseline compliance testing to be performed, as outlined in the Baseline Methodology Register. - (f) Compliance days are days immediately preceding the compliance test day, up to the minimum number of compliance days specified.

 4.5.2.
-Compliance TI window
+Compliance II window

-- (a) The compliance TI window refers to the trading intervals from which meter data is taken for the purpose of conducting baseline compliance testing. - (b) Baseline compliance testing uses data for all the TIs in the compliance TI window for all the required compliance days for that baseline methodology. - (c) The compliance TI window used for compliance testing may be different for each baseline methodology, as outlined in the Baseline Methodology Register.
+- (a) The compliance TI window refers to the trading intervals from which meter data is taken for the purpose of conducting baseline compliance testing. - (b) Baseline compliance testing uses data for all the TIs in the compliance TI window for all the minimum required compliance days for that baseline methodology. - (c) The compliance TI window used for compliance testing may be different for each baseline methodology, as outlined in the Baseline Methodology Register.